 Comparison of the concentrations obtained using the three sampling techniques was not possible because of the difference in measurement units between the passive devices and grab samples.
 This was due, in part, because sampling rates for these compounds were not determined.
-Alverez (2010) defines sampling rate as the rate in liters of water extracted by the passive sampler per day (L/d).
-Furthermore water flow, temperature, and buildup of biofilm on the sampler surfaces can affect sampling rates.
+Alvarez (2010) defines sampling rate as the rate in liters of water extracted by the passive sampler per day (L/d).
+Furthermore, water flow, temperature, and buildup of biofilm on the sampler surfaces can affect sampling rates.
 Deploying passive samplers containing media spiked with (PRC) at the sample sites is one means to the address these environmental variables.
 PRC is a chemical added to the sampler during fabrication.
 By measuring the amount of PRC loss during deployment in the field, adjustments to the sampling rates of targeted chemicals can be made to reflect the site-specific sampling rates (Alvarez, 2010).